Designing and Evaluating Chain-of-Hints for Scientific Question Answering: Discussion

-\underline{LLM-as-a-Judge.} Using LLMs as evaluators of natural language output-commonly referred to as \textit{LLM-as-a-judge}-has gained traction in NLP research \cite{gu2024survey}.
-Compared to resource-intensive human studies, it offers easy setup, low expense, and circumvents challenges such as IRB approvals, funding constraints, and participant recruitment.
-Yet this approach comes with significant limitations.
-Prior work shows that LLM-based evaluators are prone to systematic biases \cite{chen2024humans, ye2024justice, shi2024judging, wang2023not} and are vulnerable to adversarial manipulation \cite{tong2025badjudge}.
-Self-assessment studies, such as \citet{krumdick2025no}, demonstrate that while LLMs may show high overall agreement with human annotators, they often fail on subsets of tasks they cannot themselves solve.
-Similarly, \citet{szymanski2025limitations} found that LLM-based evaluation performs poorly in expert domains (e.g., dietetics, mental health), with substantially lower agreement than human judges.
+Investigations on LLM-based evaluators revealed that they are prone to systemic biases \cite{chen2024humans, ye2024justice, shi2024judging, wang2023not}, and are vulnerable to adversarial manipulation \cite{tong2025badjudge}.
+Self-assessment studies demonstrate that while LLMs may show high overall agreement with human annotators, they often fail on subsets of tasks they cannot themselves solve \cite{krumdick2025no}.
+Additionally, LLM-based evaluation performs poorly in expert domains (e.g., dietetics, mental health), with substantially lower agreement than human judges \citet{krumdick2025no}.
 Beyond performance metrics, qualitative investigations raise broader concerns: \citet{kapania2025simulacrum} showed that when LLMs are used to simulate participants, their outputs often lack contextual depth, obscure marginalized perspectives, and amplify researcher positionality.

-There has been recent interest in using LLM-as-a-judge for evaluating education technologies or simulating student behavior \cite{dinucu2025problem, li2025exploring, benedetto2024using, lu2024generative, mannekote2025can, yuan2025simulating, zhang2024simulating}.
-However, educational evaluation is uniquely sensitive, as it involves assessing nuanced learner behaviors, metacognitive processes, and affective states—dimensions that the use of LLMs might oversimplify or misrepresent.
-Without stronger validation and safeguards, we advocate caution against relying on LLMs as judges to drive the design of tutoring systems, as premature adoption risks misaligning feedback with learners’ needs, and undermining trust in educational technologies.
+Together, these observations suggest that while LLM-driven synthesis and evaluation can help scale research, they are not yet dependable proxies for real learner experience.
+Progress will require metrics grounded in authentic interaction data and stronger validation protocols.
+Our annotated corpus of 1,100+ hints across 450+ questions provides one step toward more trustworthy evaluation frameworks, but future systems must adopt these techniques with caution to avoid reinforcing misaligned pedagogical signals or undermining trust in educational tools.

+\textbf{In-Context \textit{vs.} Post-Training Approaches to Hint Generation.} LLM-based hint generation generally follows two paths: (1) using in-context learning to produce feedback during a learner’s interaction, or (2) post-training models on task-specific corpora to develop specialized tutors.
+Because high-quality educational datasets are scarce, most prior work—including ours—follows the in-context approach, relying on off-the-shelf reasoning capabilities of LLMs to scaffold learners \cite{gabbay2024combining, dai2023can}.
+For instance, \citet{pardos2024chatgpt} demonstrated that combining learner-authored prompts with chain-of-thought and self-consistency decoding \cite{wang2022self} can improve algebra and statistics tutoring, though at higher computational cost.
+Similarly, \citet{wan2024exploring} found that few-shot prompting enabled physics explanations that students preferred and domain experts judged as requiring only minimal edits.